Private law cases

 - any party to a marriage or civil partnership where the child is a child of the family;

-Other people can make an application to the court for permission to issue an application for a child arrangements order.
-It is usually via this route that wider family members such as grandparents are able to apply for orders in respect of their grandchildren.
-In deciding whether to give permission the court will take into account, among other things:
+Other people can make an application to the court for permission to apply for a child arrangements order.
+It is usually via this route that the child’s wider family members, such as grandparents, can apply for orders in respect of their grandchildren.
+However, they will need to seek permission from the court first unless they fall into one of the categories above.
+In deciding whether to give permission, the court will consider, among other things:

 - the nature of the application;